 Surgery to implant the stimulator is an outpatient procedure done in an operating room under local anesthesia and mild sedation.
 Your doctor can adjust the level of stimulation with a hand-held programmer, and you also have a control to use for adjustments.

 Tibial nerve stimulation.
 In this procedure, a needle placed through the skin near your ankle sends electrical stimulation from a nerve in your leg (tibial nerve) to your spine, where it connects with the nerves that control the bladder.

 Tibial nerve stimulation takes place over 12 weekly sessions, each lasting about 30 minutes.
 Based on your response to the treatment, your doctor might recommend follow-up sessions at regular intervals to maintain the results.

 One step at a time

-Finding an effective remedy for urinary incontinence may take time, with several steps along the way.
-If a particular treatment approach isn't working for you, ask your doctor if there's another solution to your problem.
+Finding an effective remedy for urinary incontinence might take time, with several steps along the way.
+If a conservative treatment isn't working for you, ask your doctor if there might be another solution to your problem.

 See more In-depth